mozilla-services/merino/test-engineering/contract-tests/README.md

 The `client` container consists of a Python-based test framework that executes the contract tests.
-The HTTP client used in the framework can be instructed to prepare remote settings data through requests to kinto and can verify merino functionality through requests to the merino service.
+The HTTP client used in the framework can be instructed to prepare Remote Settings data through requests to kinto and can verify merino functionality through requests to the merino service.

 For more details see the client [README][client_readme]